-Things to do on the South Side by day
+Things to do on the South Side of Pittsburgh by day

-The South Side strikes me as the Greenwich Village of Pittsburgh.
+The South Side strikes me as the Greenwich Village of Pittsburgh, Pennsylvania.
 It is the city’s best walkable neighborhood.
 Things are pretty calm during the day, as those without 9 to 5 jobs wander the streets and go about their business.

 They say the South Side is one of the few places where you regularly see both old ladies with blue hair and punk kids with blue hair.
 The working-class neighborhood turned into a popular destination many years back, as dive bars, record stores, funky coffee shops and lots of tattoo parlors began popping up.

-Some of my personal favorite spots on the South Side include the Beehive, the most awesome indie coffee shop I’ve found in any city, a place where I’ve found myself simultaneously chatting with girls with pink hair and guys in suits; Jack’s, a friendly local bar open 365 days a year; Thai Me Up, a fantastic and affordable Thai restaurant; and Lava Lounge, a quirky lava themed bar that I’ll always remember for its Friday night ‘80s dance parties.
+Some of my personal favorite spots on the South Side include the Beehive, the most awesome indie coffee shop I’ve found in any city, a place where I’ve found myself simultaneously chatting with girls with pink hair and guys in suits (sadly closed in 2019); Jack’s, a friendly local bar open 365 days a year; Thai Me Up, a fantastic and affordable Thai restaurant; and Lava Lounge, a quirky lava themed bar that I’ll always remember for its Friday night ‘80s dance parties.

 Looking out the window at Thai Me Up: